 Together with three other parks– Westland National Park, Fiordland National Park, and Mount Aspiring National Park– Mount Cook has been deemed a UNESCO World Heritage Site.
 Mount Cook Village, which is located a few miles south of the mountain, is the base camp and tourist center for visiting climbers.

-In New South Wales, in Kosciuszko National Park, Mount Kosciuszko is the tallest mountain of the Australian mainland.
+In New South Wales, in Kosciuszko National Park, Mount Kosciuszko is the tallest mountain in Australia.
 (There is also Mawson Peak, which is located on an island that is an Australian territory.)

 Mount Kosciuszko tops out at 7,310 feet, just slightly edging out Mount Townsend for the honor.
 The mountain is the center point of a 1.6 million acre national park that has been designated a UNESCO Biosphere Reserve.